-Bruce Clarke, extension specialist in turfgrass pathology in the Department of Plant Biology, retired on January 1 after almost 40 years of dedicated service to Rutgers University and the turfgrass industry.
-Clarke (CC ’77, GSNB ’82) started his education at Rutgers in 1973 as an undergraduate in the first matriculating class of Cook College, now the School of Environmental and Biological Science (SEBS).
+Bruce Clarke, extension specialist in turfgrass pathology in the Department of Plant Biology, retired on January 1, 2022, after close to 40 years of dedicated service to Rutgers University and the turfgrass industry.
+Clarke (CC ’77, GSNB ’82) started his education at Rutgers in 1973 as an undergraduate in the first matriculating class of Cook College, now the School of Environmental and Biological Sciences (SEBS).
 He earned bachelor’s degree in forest management and, after receiving his doctorate from Rutgers in plant pathology, joined the faculty as an assistant extension specialist in 1982.

 I have worked in the turfgrass industry going on 43 years.
 First as a university faculty member at Iowa State University and for the past 28 years as a field technical manager for Syngenta Professional Solutions.
 My interactions with Bruce Clarke began when I moved to the east coast from Iowa.
 I immediately found Bruce to be genuine in all that he does.
 Besides contracting with Bruce to conduct important studies in the development of new fungicides, I began to spend more time volunteering on committees and providing support where needed.
 Out of this grew a true friendship with Bruce that still flourishes to date.
 Bruce has proven to be the best at what he does in research and more importantly an individual respected by all.
 We at Syngenta are proud to pledge a donation of $100,000 towards an endowment in Bruce’s name.—Mike Agnew, Syngenta Professional Solutions